Do you keep a running log?

 Make it easy on yourself and record just after you have run maybe before you hop in the shower.
 Make it part of your workout time that you have set aside for the day and then it will become just something you do before you have “completed” your run.

 As a marathoner, my dad always kept a running journal.
 Many of the great runners keep running logs.
 Running books and magazines always talk about training logs.
 What was it all about?
-I decided to give it a try when I started training for my third marathon.
+Was it just another piece of running gear that I might not really need?

 It was easier to pinpoint what seemed to help me in my training and what hindered me.
 Plus, I could keep track of the miles I ran building up to a race, as well as my tapering methods.
 It was a huge motivational booster.
 It made me want to run longer, faster, add more miles into my log.